 In addition, the commission also recommended that coparcenary of ancestral property under Hindu law be abolished and the right in a property by birth be extinguished in favour of ‘tenancy in common’, instead of ‘joint tenancy’.

 The paper has also recommended making it easier for couples to get a divorce, more equitable share for women in property at the time of divorce, abolition of polygamy among Muslims and doing away with the law on adultery.

-had been tasked with looking into matters related to the uniform civil code, a key promise of the Bharatiya Janata Party (BJP) manifesto of the 2014 Lok Sabha elections.
+In June 2016, the Law Commission had been tasked with looking into matters related to the uniform civil code, a key promise of the Bharatiya Janata Party (BJP) manifesto of the 2014 Lok Sabha elections.
 However, the commission, instead of a full-fledged report on a uniform civil code, preferred a consultation paper to suggest “piecemeal” changes in personal laws.

 The commission said it dealt with laws that are discriminatory rather than providing a uniform civil code, “which is neither necessary nor desirable at this stage”.
 “The issue of uniform civil code is vast, and its potential repercussions untested in India,” it said.

 It even came close to rejecting the notion of a uniform civil code and pointed to exceptions provided to specific communities.
 “Most countries are now moving towards recognition of difference, and the mere existence of difference does not imply discrimination, but is indicative of a robust democracy.”
 Now, it will be up to the 22nd Law Commission to bring out a final report on the uniform civil code.

 The commission had put out a questionnaire in the public domain in November 2016 and received 75,378 responses.
 But it bemoaned the majority of the responses “dealt specifically with the issue of triple talaq, which is one among the various other issues that need attention”.
 It said specific groups, or weaker sections of the society must not be dis-privileged in the process of reforming law.